AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variable-levels.md

 >[!CAUTION]
 >
->Setting environment-specific variables in the Cloud Console automatically redeploys the environment.
+>Setting environment-specific variables in the [!DNL Cloud Console] automatically redeploys the environment.

 >[!ENDTABS]